 About the AuthorLisa M. Najavits

 , PhD, is currently Adjunct Professor at the University of Massachusetts Medical School and previously was on faculty at Harvard Medical School for 25 years and Boston University School of Medicine and the Veterans Affairs Boston Healthcare System for 12 years.
 She is author of over 180 publications, including the books Seeking Safety: A Treatment Manual for PTSD and Substance Abuse

 (for mental health professionals) and Recovery from Trauma, Addiction, or Both: Strategies for Finding Your Best Self

 (for general readers).
-She is Director of Treatment Innovations, LLC, which conducts research and training related to mental health and addiction.
+She is Director of Treatment Innovations, which conducts research and training related to mental health and addiction.
 Dr. Najavits serves on the boards of numerous journals, including the Journal of Traumatic Stress

 , Journal of Gambling Studies